 Ko-fi also gives creators the option to open up a Ko-fi shop, wherein you can sell digital and physical items like stickers, prints, wallpapers, game mods, tutorials, sound files, merch, books, or crafting kits.
 It only takes a few minutes to open up your Ko-fi shop and add products.
 Ko-fi even gives you enough space to add images, videos, and a description of your product.
 You can also set your own price and note if the product has a limited stock.

 The nice thing about Ko-fi, as opposed to crowdfunding sites, is that it takes 0% of donations.
-Despite the site helping creators receive over $2 million in donations every month (and $50 million so far), Ko-fi never takes a cent no matter how much money you get in a single donation, and no matter how many donations you get.
+Despite the site helping creators receive millions in donations every month, Ko-fi never takes a cent no matter how much money you get in a single donation, and no matter how many donations you get.
 Ko-fi also keeps ads off of your page and won’t sell your information.

 The only thing putting a dent in your total donation income is payment processor fees.
 Both PayPal and Stripe will still apply their normal transaction fees.
-Typically, these range between 2-3.4%, but can vary depending on currencies, location, and other factors.
+Typically, these range between 2-3.4%, but that can vary depending on currencies, location, and other factors beyond Ko-fi’s reach.

 You’re probably wondering how Ko-fi makes money then, which is an excellent question.
 Ko-fi earns money from donations to its own Ko-fi page, from Ko-fi Gold subscriptions, and from a 5% platform fee levied on commission and shop sales for creators that don’t have a Ko-fi Gold subscription.

 So what exactly is Ko-fi Gold, then?
 It’s basically the site’s premium tier, that offers additional functionality and customization options, eliminates all fees, and has tons of other bonuses.
 Ko-fi Gold isn’t terribly expensive, especially if you are pulling in a good amount each month.
-It’s billed at $6 per month, or just $4.50 per month if you pay yearly.
+While donations are free for everyone, you’ll pay either $0 plus a 5% platform fee if you’re using Ko-fi free or $6 per month plus a 0% platform fee with Ko-fi Gold.

 With Gold, you’ll unlock commissions tools and the option to set up recurring donations for supporters, eliminate site ads, get a sneak peek at the latest site features, get analytics bonuses, have the ability to change your username to a rare, short Ko-fi name, and the option to change the word “coffee” in your site button to (pretty much) any other word you like.